Zero Waste Facility

 - switched to energy-efficient and longer-lasting light bulbs in all of our buildings

 - built portable carts with several recycling and compost receptacles (known as “Zero Waste Zambonis”) to facilitate the collection of waste materials during our special events, with volunteers wearing “Zero Waste Czar” jerseys to inform visitors of our initiative and help sort waste

 As a visitor, you do make a difference and can help us achieve our goal of becoming a Zero Waste facility.
 Whether you’re coming to Shaver’s Creek for a school program, team-building retreat, public program, seasonal festival, or just to spend a day in the outdoors, you can minimize the waste you produce here with a bit of planning and a willingness to participate.
-You can help us achieve our goal of becoming a Zero Waste facility by following these three simple steps:
+You can help us achieve our goal of becoming a Zero Waste facility by following these simple steps:

 Step 1 — Prevent/Reduce Waste